Guide for Authors

 Overview

-Article length
+Article length and supplementary data

-Target Audience
+Target audience

-• Month T – 6: Submission of manuscript with a suggested list of 3-6 reviewers that could help improve scientific content.
+• Month T – 6: Submission of manuscript with a list of 3-6 suggested reviewers that could help improve scientific content.

 • Month T – 6 to T – 4: Review of manuscript for scientific content.